-b/ From 1999 to the present TAC has been set GOA-wide; catches are not available by regulatory area from the NMFS Alaska Regional Office (AKRO) Catch Accounting System (CAS).
+b/ From 1999 to the present, TAC has been set GOA-wide; catches are not available by regulatory area from the NMFS Alaska Regional Office (AKRO) Catch Accounting System (CAS).

-c/ 2011 data as of 05-Nov-11 from NMFS AKRO CAS.
+c/ 2011 data as of Oct.
+24, 2015 from NMFS AKRO CAS.

 The 1990 catch of 1,416 t is a minimum estimate, since this was the tonnage actually observed by domestic observers.
-The Alaska Regional Office's estimate of catch for 1990 is underestimated, as Gulf of Alaska Atka mackerel catches were incorrectly being reported as landed in the Aleutian Islands (G. Tromble, Regional Office, Juneau, Alaska, pers. comm.).
+The Alaska Regional Office's estimate of catch for 1990 is underestimated, as GOA Atka mackerel catches were incorrectly being reported as landed in the AI.
 Total catches of Atka mackerel were small until 1992, when approximately 14,000 t were taken in the Shumagin area.
 In 1994, when Atka mackerel was taken out of the Other Species category and assigned a target species, the North Pacific Fishery Management Council (Council) assigned a Gulf-wide Atka mackerel ABC and TAC of 4,800 and 3,500 t, respectively (Table 17.1).
-For 1995 and 1996, the Council approved a Gulf-wide ABC and a total TAC of 3,240 t for Gulf of Alaska Atka mackerel (Table 17.1).
+For 1995 and 1996, the Council approved a Gulf-wide ABC and a total TAC of 3,240 t for GOA Atka mackerel (Table 17.1).
 For purposes of data collection and effort dispersion, 2,310 t was allocated to the Western or Shumagin subarea (Area 610), 925 t was allocated to the Central, or the combined Chirikof and Kodiak subareas (Areas 620 and 630), and 5 t was assigned to the Eastern GOA (Areas 640 and 650).
 The Western subarea (Area 610) was not opened to the directed Atka mackerel fishery in 1995 because the overfishing level for Pacific ocean perch (POP) was nearly reached; Atka mackerel fisheries have had significant bycatch of POP.
 In 1996, the fishery in the Western subarea was restricted to a 12-h opening on July 1, again due to concerns about the POP bycatch exceeding the POP TAC and approaching the overfishing level; about 1,600 t of Atka mackerel were caught.
 The 1996 Central POP catch exceeded the Central area POP overfishing level, thus there was no opening for the directed Atka mackerel fishery in that area.
 Since 1996 the Atka mackerel fishery has been managed as a bycatch-only fishery with Gulf-wide TACs of 1,000 t in 1997 and 600 t for the years 1998 to 2005.

 The catch of GOA Atka mackerel jumped dramatically in 2003 to 578 t.
 Previous to this, catches were less than 100 t in 2001 and 2002 (Table 17.1).
 The 2004 Gulf-wide Atka mackerel catch of 819 t, exceeded the TAC (600 t) for Atka mackerel for the first time since this quota was implemented in 1998.
 The 2005 catch (799 t) also exceeded the 2005 Atka mackerel TAC.
 This increase of Atka mackerel in the GOA coincided with local sports fishermen reporting catches of Atka mackerel for the first time off Resurrection Bay and as far as Southeast Alaska in 2003.
-The 1999 year class has been documented as a very strong year class in the Aleutian Islands (Lowe et al. 2005).
-Twenty-seven Atka mackerel were sampled for otoliths by observers in the 2003 Gulf of Alaska fisheries.
+The 1999 year class has been documented as a very strong year class in the AI (Lowe et al. 2005).
+Twenty-seven Atka mackerel were sampled for otoliths by observers in the 2003 GOA fisheries.
 All 27 fish were aged and determined to be 4-year olds of the 1999 year class.
-Ninety five and 99 otoliths respectively, were aged from the 2009 and 2010 fisheries from areas 610 and 620.
-The 1999 year class continues to dominate the age composition of GOA Atka mackerel.